Beyond Bali (2026): The Ultimate Guide to Sumatra, Java, Sulawesi & Papua

 A wild Orangutan in the jungles of Bukit Lawang, Sumatra

 Sumatra is for the wild at heart.
 It is the only place on Earth where tigers, elephants, rhinos, and orangutans coexist in the wild.
-The island is rugged, raw, and home to the unique Batak and Minang cultures.
+The island is rugged, raw, and home to the fiercely proud Batak and Minang cultures.

 Highlights:

 • Lake Toba: The world's largest volcanic lake.
-Stay on Samosir Island and experience Batak culture.
+Stay on Samosir Island, rent a scooter, and experience traditional Batak culture and architecture.

-• Padang: The birthplace of Nasi Padang and gateway to Mentawai surf.
+• Padang & Mentawai: The birthplace of the world-famous Nasi Padang and the gateway to the Mentawai Islands, a holy grail for professional surfers.

 Sumatra Travel Logistics